Runaway U.S. military blimp wreaks havoc in Pennsylvania

-EXCHANGE, Pa./WASHINGTON (Reuters) - A high-tech U.S. military blimp designed to detect a missile attack came loose on Wednesday and wreaked havoc as it floated from Maryland into Pennsylvania while dragging more than a mile of cable and knocking out power to thousands.
+WASHINGTON (Reuters) - A high-tech U.S. military blimp designed to detect a missile attack came loose on Wednesday and wreaked havoc as it floated from Maryland into Pennsylvania, dragging more than a mile of cable and knocking out power to thousands.

-Pentagon officials said they were unsure why the 242-foot-long blimp broke free at 12:20 p.m.
-Military officials wrestled for hours over the best way to bring it down safely, but eventually it deflated on its own.
+Pentagon officials said they were unsure why the 242-foot-long blimp broke free at 12:20 p.m..
+Military officials wrestled for hours over the best way to safely bring it down, but eventually it deflated on its own.

-The blimp, part of a $2.8 billion Army program, landed in a rural, wooded area in Exchange, Pennsylvania, a community outside Bloomsburg, about 150 miles (240 km) north of the Aberdeen Proving Ground.
+The blimp, part of a $2.8 billion Army program, landed in Exchange, Pennsylvania, a community outside Bloomsburg, about 150 miles north of the Aberdeen Proving Ground.

-John Thomas, a spokesman for Columbia County emergency management agency, said there were no reports of injuries but had no more details about the landing.
+John Thomas, a spokesman for Columbia County emergency management agency, said he had no details on the landing.
+“It’s pretty rural out through there,” he said, adding there were no reports of injuries.

-Pennsylvania police and military officials guarded a wide safety perimeter around the blimp, which settled amid farmland in the remote area.
-Residents, including members of an Amish community, watched them work under steady rainfall.

 “The tether attached to the aircraft caused widespread power outages across Pennsylvania,” said a statement from Governor Tom Wolf’s office.

-The blimp’s travels were a sensation on social media, with hashtags like #Blimpflood and #Blimpmemes ranking among the top trending topics.
+The blimp’s travels caused a sensation on social media, with hashtags like #Blimpflood and #Blimpmemes ranking among the most trending topics.
 At least two Twitter parody accounts sprung up, gaining nearly 2,000 followers in just under two hours.

 The attention was unlikely to be welcomed by the Army, which calls the program the Joint Land-Attack Cruise Missile Elevated Netted Sensor System, or JLENS.
 The program was restructured after it overran cost estimates, the Government Accountability Office said in 2014.